FedoraCoin (TIPS) Price Reaches $0.0001

 Buying and Selling FedoraCoin

-It is usually not possible to purchase alternative cryptocurrencies such as FedoraCoin directly using U.S. dollars.
-Investors seeking to trade FedoraCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FedoraCoin using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as FedoraCoin directly using US dollars.
+Investors seeking to acquire FedoraCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FedoraCoin using one of the aforementioned exchanges.

 Receive News & Updates for FedoraCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FedoraCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.